SABS-R3/module01_software_engineering/03_c_plus_plus/lectures/lectures_00_intro_compilation.md

 # Compiling the code

-- A key difference between Matlab and C++ is that before the code can be executed it must be compiled
+- A key difference between Python and C++ is that before the code can be executed it must be compiled
 - When using software such as the Compiler Explorer or CLion, this is often done automatically
 - When using the Gnu compiler of Unix/Cygwin this code can be compiled by saving the code and typing